How to De-Reserves Reserves: Admissions to Technical Colleges in India: Related Literature

-We discuss the joint implementation of reservation and de-reservations via the multi-run DA mechanism of Baswana et al. (2018 and 2019) and reveal its drawbacks.
+This paper discusses the joint implementation of reservation and de-reservations via the multi-run DA mechanism of Baswana et al. (2018 and 2019) and reveal its drawbacks.
 We offer an alternative mechanism that fixes these failures.

-Our paper presents two significant deviations from Sönmez and Yenmez (2021).
-The first one is that their analysis considers $\mathbf{only}$ job allocation problems in India in which de-reservation is $\mathbf{not}$ implemented, while our framework allows de-reservations.
-Thakur (2020) also studies a job allocation problem in India where de-reservations are not implemented.
-The second one is that their analysis is restricted to \emph{priority design} for a \emph{$\mathbf{single}$} institution.
-Our paper considers \emph{both} priority design for a single institution and mechanism design for centralized marketplaces with multiple institutions.